 Can I apply for another visa while I am waiting for my MRT hearing?

 If you are still holding a substantive visa, then you should be able to lodge another visa application – assuming that you meet the relevant eligibility requirements.
+A ‘substantive’ visa is basically any visa which is not a bridging visa.

 If you do not hold a substantive visa (i.e. your last substantive visa has expired and you now hold a bridging visa that is associated with the MRT appeal), then Section 48 will bar you from making a further ‘substantive visa’ application because you have had a visa refusal.